Argentine Ants in Suffolk County & Nassau County

-Argentine ants are major household and garden pests in Smithtown NY.
+Argentine ants are major household and garden pests in Suffolk County & Nassau County.
 When searching for food, they leave pheromone trails everywhere they go, instead of just from nest to food source.
 This habit ensures they never visit the same area twice.
 Workers from different colonies are cooperative toward each other, allowing them to form large super-colonies.
 Argentine ant colonies can become so large that they can take over whole city blocks!
 They are ranked among the most stubborn home-infesting pests, contaminating and spreading bacteria wherever they forage.

 Argentine Ant Habitats